dhernandez0/stixels/README.md

 - Maximum image height has to be less than 1024
 - Image height has to be equal or bigger than maximum disparity

+## Troubleshooting

+- Very fast execution and incorrect result:
+This is usually an error related to the compute architecture used.
+Look at the CMakeLists.txt and change the architecture to the one you are using, please.
+If you run the application with nvprof you will see that it does not run any CUDA kernel.

 ## What to cite

 If you use this code for your research, please kindly cite: